 Then, have students chat in Spanish in pairs or small groups to share their Spanish song playlists.
 School-appropriate songs could then be added to a master class playlist in Spanish, which could be used for future Música miércoles.
 This helps create a positive class community with student buy-in as well.

 Mix it Up – Discuss the History & Culture Of Different Genres

 For upper-level Spanish students who have been chatting about music for a while, you can go beyond just different genres of music in Spanish.
 You could also discuss the history and culture behind each style as well.
 This can help your students gain a greater understanding of not just how people speak in certain countries, but also the deep cultures as well.
 For example, the following Latin music genres have influences from African beats: bachata, cha-cha-cha, conga, mambo, tango, reggaeton, rumba, and more.
 (More Afro-Latinx music resources here).
 By doing so, you’ll be able to give your students a deeper appreciation for both the language and cultures associated with it.

 Mix it up – Talk about Music in Spanish with a Music Bracket!

-Now is the time of year that many Spanish teachers participate in mania musical – March Music Brackets.
-Basically, you listen to two sings in Spanish each day & have your classes vote who moves on in a tournament-style bracket.
+In the Spring many Spanish teachers participate in mania musical – March Music Brackets.
+You listen to two sings in Spanish each day & have your classes vote who moves on in a tournament-style bracket.
 Read Mania Musical March Music Bracket FAQ to learn more!